 It wasn’t until now that I finally had a breath to even begin to integrate what we had created together – all the beauty and all the learnings by trial and error in the process of the last 2.5 years.
 I finally had two weeks alone in a cabin by a pond – with no running water, no electricity, no WIFI, and no distractions except my own mind.
 I allowed my whole nervous system to begin to settle, and the message was simply “Come Home.
 Let your heart rest.”
 On my way there, I stopped by to see my dear friend Mama Lula Christopher and saw this quote on her wall by James Baldwin: “Perhaps home is not a place, but simply an irrevocable condition.”
-There, I also started reading the Belonging book by Toko Pa Turner, and proceeded to do a slow recap of my whole last 39 years till now over those 2 weeks, turning so many moments of love and pain, and so many mistakes over and over again in the hands of my mind like stones until they became a little softer and smoother.
+There, I also started reading the Belonging book by Toko Pa Turner.
+Over those 2 weeks, I proceeded to do a slow recap of my whole last 39 years- turning so many moments of love and pain, and so many mistakes over and over again in the hands of my mind like stones until they became a little softer and smoother.
 I did a lot of grieving and forgiving and realized that I needed months of this, not just 2 weeks.
 Being alone, truly for the first time in a while with my whole self, I caught a glimpse for how much I had changed.
 How much I had begun to truly learn what being home actually means, and what being of service does and doesn’t look and feel like, and what being a mother to oneself and others means.

 Home for me will always be a chord of feelings: melancholy mixed with sweetness because life is so beautiful and so temporary.
 And as Toko Pa writes, my path is about offering belonging to everything in myself, and yet on the outside sometimes this means saying no - to people, to possibilities, to dreams.